systemslab/popper-paper/paper/paper.md

 contributions:

-  * An analysis of how the DevOps practice can be repurposed to an academic article;
+  * An analysis of how the DevOps practice can be repurposed to an academic article (@Sec:common-practice and @Sec:toolkit);
-  * Popper: A methodology for writing academic articles and associated experiments following the DevOps model;
+  * Popper: A methodology for writing academic articles and associated experiments following the DevOps model (@Sec:popper);
   * Popper-CLI: an experiment bootstrapping tool that makes Popper-compliant experiments readily available to researchers; and
-  * Four use cases detailing how to follow Popper in practice.
+  * Four use cases detailing how to follow Popper in practice (@Sec:cases).

-The use cases illustrate the benefits of following the Popper
+In this work we demonstrate the benefits of following the Popper
-convention: it brings order to personal research workflows and makes it practical for others to re-execute experiments on multiple platforms with minimal effort, without having to speculate on what the original authors did to compile and configure the system; and shows how automated performance regression testing aids in maintaining the reproducibility integrity of experiments.
+convention: it brings order to personal research workflows and makes it practical for others to re-execute experiments on multiple platforms with minimal effort, without having to speculate on what the original authors did to compile and configure the system; and shows how automated performance regression testing aids in maintaining the reproducibility integrity of experiments (@Sec:discussion discusses more extensively these points).

+# Experimental Practices {#sec:common-practice}

+In this section we examine common practices and identify desired features for a new experimental methodology.

-# Common Practice
+## Common Practice

-We have examined the collective experiences of many researchers and have identified common practices.
-In this section we look at each of these and mention examples of how they fall short of providing a way of generating reproducible articles.

-## Ad-hoc Personal Workflows
+### Ad-hoc Personal Workflows

-A typical practice is the use of custom bash scripts to automate some of the tasks of executing experiments.
+A typical practice is the use of custom bash scripts to automate some of the tasks of executing experiments and analyzing results.
 From the point of view of researchers, having an ad-hoc framework results in more efficient use of their time, or at least that's the belief.
 Since these are personalized scripts, they usually hard-code many of the parameters or paths to files in the local machine.
 Worst of all, a lot of the contextual information is in the mind of researchers.
 Without a list of guiding principles, going back to an experiment, _even for the original author on the same machine_, represents a time-consuming task.

-## Sharing source code
+### Sharing Source Code

-Version-control systems give authors, reviewers and readers access to the same code base [@brown_how_2014] but the availability of source code does not guarantee reproducibility [@collberg_repeatability_2015]; code may not compile, and even it does, results may differ due to differences coming from other components in the software stack.
+Version-control systems give authors, reviewers and readers access to the same code base [@brown_how_2014] but the availability of source code does not guarantee reproducibility [@collberg_repeatability_2015]; code may not compile, and even it does, results may differ due to differences from other components in the software stack.
 While sharing source code is beneficial, it leaves readers with the daunting task of recompiling, reconfiguring, deploying and re-executing an experiment.
-Things like compilation flags, experiment parameters and results is fundamental contextual information for re-executing an experiment that is unavailable.
+Things like compilation flags, experiment parameters and results are fundamental contextual information for re-executing an experiment.

-## Experiment repositories
+### Experiment Repositories

 An alternative to sharing source code is experiment repositories [@stodden_researchcompendiaorg_2015 ; @stodden_runmycodeorg_2012 ;